A full-service Westchester County law firm addressing the needs of clients in Special Education Law and Elder Law.

 Every family has unique needs when it comes to planning for the future; however, this is especially true for families that include one or more children who live with a disability.
-Indeed, recent estimates suggest that it costs an estimated $1.4 to $2.4 million to raise a child who lives with a serious disability to the age of 18.
+Recent estimates suggest that it costs an estimated $1.4 to $2.4 million to raise a child who lives with a serious disability to the age of 18.
 Most children with disabilities qualify for needs-based benefits, such as Medicaid and Supplemental Security Income.
 However, because these programs are needs-based, there are strict income and asset limits.

 Parents are accustomed to making decisions on behalf of their children.
-However, as a minor child living with a disability approaches the age of 18 or 21, there may be concerns about the child’s ability to live on their own or make critical life decisions.
+However, as a minor child living with a disability approaches the age of 18 or 21, there may be concerns about the child’s ability to live on their own, or make critical life decisions.
 A Westchester County special needs planning attorney can also help families with guardianship, as well as with matters involving transition planning.

-Dedicated Special Education Advocates Working to Ensure Students in Westchester County Obtain the Education They Are Entitled To
+Dedicated Special Education Advocates Working To Ensure Students in Westchester County Obtain the Education They Are Entitled To

 The New York special education process can be overwhelming for parents as well as students.
-However, with the assistance of an experienced White Plains special education attorney or advocate at Littman Krooks, parents can rest assured that their child is in good hands.
+However, with the assistance of an experienced White Plains special education attorney at Littman Krooks, parents can rest assured that their child is in good hands.

 Under state and federal law, all children – regardless of disability – are entitled to a free and appropriate public-school education.
 In this way, the law recognizes that not all children learn in the same way; what works for the majority of students may not work for a student living with a serious disability.
 Thus, individual education plans (IEP) are a critical component for many students’ education.

-An IEP is a detailed plan that outlines the special education needs of a student, including special education instruction, services, and supports.
-The IEP is created through a collaborative process by a team that includes parents, educators, and administrators.
+An IEP is a detailed plan that outlines the special education needs of a student, including special education instruction, services and supports.
+The IEP is created through a collaborative process by a team that includes parents, educators and administrators.
 Schools are legally obligated to refer students they believe may need special education services; however, parents can also refer children for an IEP evaluation.
 Anything included in an IEP must be provided by the school, including the need for any assistive technology.

 At Littman Krooks, LLP, we are dedicated to resolving your family’s needs.
 Our compassionate White Plains attorneys understand that the issues surrounding estate planning and special needs advocacy are critical to your family’s peace of mind.
 To meet your family’s unique needs, we have assembled a team of well-respected attorneys to work with you every step of the way.
 Many of our attorneys are regarded as authorities in their specific practice areas.
-Whether you hope to begin the process of planning your estate or hope to set up a lifelong plan for a child with special needs, our skilled attorneys can help.
+Whether you hope to begin the process of planning your estate, or hope to set up a lifelong plan for a child with special needs, our skilled attorneys can help.
 To learn more, and to make an appointment with one of our White Plains attorneys, call 914-684-2100 today.